duneroadrunner/SaferCPlusPlus/README.md

 Quarantined types are meant to hold values that are obtained from user input or some other untrusted source (like a media file for example).
 These are not yet available in the library, but are an important concept with respect to safe programming.
 Values obtained from untrusted sources are the main attack vector of malicious actors and should be handled with special care.
 For example, the so-called "stagefright" vulnerability in the Android OS is the result of a specially crafted media file causing the sum of integers to overflow.

-It is often the case that untrusted values are obtained through intrinsically slow communication mediums (i.e. file system, internet, UI, etc.), so it often makes no perceptible difference whether the code that processes those untrusted values into "trusted" internal values is optimized for performance or not.
-So don't hesitate to use whatever safety methods are called for.
-In particular, integer types with more comprehensive range checking can be found here: https://github.com/robertramey/safe_numerics.
+It is intended that these types will appropriately handle "extreme" values (at some run-time cost if necessary), and ensure that their values are in an appropriate range when converted to their (high-performance) native counterparts.

 ### CQuarantinedInt, CQuarantinedSize_t, CQuarantinedVector, CQuarantinedString

 Not yet available.

+Integer types with more comprehensive range checking can be found here: https://github.com/robertramey/safe_numerics.

 ### Vectors